|Nutrition Facts (per serving)|

 When the oil is hot, fry chorizo pieces and pepper strips, stirring often.

 When peppers are browned and almost cooked, add minced garlic and continue to fry.
+Stir often, to prevent burning, for another minute or so.

 When chorizo and peppers are completely cooked, serve on a platter with rustic bread.